tideconf/tide/README.md

 ![Brenda from Bristol](image.png)

 > [!IMPORTANT]
 > This is no more than a hobby project at the moment.
 I have always been curious about the design and implementation of configuration frameworks, and this is my attempt at creating one.
 I am not sure if this will ever be used, but I am hoping to learn a bit more about the whole deal of configuration handling.
 If you are interested in this project, please feel free to contribute or provide feedback.
+There maybe dragons!

 TIDE is a flexible, and type based configuration framework designed to streamline the way developers handle application configurations.
 Merging aspects of JSON, YAML, and TOML, TIDE offers a syntax that prioritizes readability, simplicity, and robustness.
 With TIDE, you can define complex configurations, ensuring they are both human-readable and machine-friendly.
 TIDE also offers built-in support for common configuration scenarios like environment variables, secrets, and schema definitions, making it a useful tool for managing application configurations in a modern cloud type environment.

 ## Introduction